 Define per-result alerts

-This "per-result alert" is the most common alert type.
-It runs in real-time over an "all-time" timespan.
-It is designed to always alert whenever the search returns a result.
+The "per-result" alert is the most common alert type.
+It runs in real-time over an "all-time" time span.
+It is designed to always trigger whenever the search returns a result.

 For example, say you're tracking logins to an employees-only section of the store and you've been having problems with people trying to guess employee logins.
-You'd like to set up an alert that is triggered whenever it finds a user that has made more than two login attempts.
+You'd like to set up an alert that triggers whenever it finds a user that has made more than two login attempts.
 This search would return not events, but usernames of people who fit the search criteria.
-Each time the search returns a result (a username), the alert is triggered, which sets off an action, such as the sending of an email with the username to a set of recipients.
+Each time the search returns a result (a username), Splunk triggers the alert, which sets off an action, such as the sending of an email with the username to a set of recipients.

 Enable actions for a per-result alert

-On the Actions step for a per-result alert, you can enable one or more alert actions.
-These actions are set off whenever the alert is triggered.
+On the alert actions page for a per-result alert, you can enable one or more alert actions.
+These actions fire whenever the alert triggers.

-There are three kinds of alert actions that you can enable through the Create alert dialog.
+There are three kinds of alert actions that you can enable through the Save as Alert dialog.
 For Enable actions you can select any combination of:

-- Send email - Select to have an email sent to a list of recipients that you define.
+- Send email - Select to have Splunk send an email to a list of recipients that you define.
 You can opt to have this email contain the results of the triggering search job (the result that triggered the alert, in other words).

-- Run a script - Select to run a shell script that can perform some other action, such as the sending of an SNMP trap notification or the calling of an API.
-You determine which script is run.
+- Run a script - Select to have Splunk run a shell script that can perform some other action, such as the sending of an Simple Network Management Protocol (SNMP) trap notification or the calling of an Application Program Interface (API).
+You can specify the script that runs.

 Note: You can also arrange to have a triggered alert post its results to an RSS feed.
-To enable this option, go to Manager > Searches and Reports and click the name of the saved search that the alert is based upon.
-Then, in the Alert actions section, click Enable for Add to RSS.
+To enable this option, go to Settings > Searches and Reports and click the name of the saved search that the alert is based upon.
+Then, in the Alert actions section, under, Add to RSS, click Enable.

-Important: Before enabling actions, read "Set up alert actions," in this manual.
-This topic discusses the various alert actions at length and provides important information about their setup.
-It also discusses options that are only available via the Searches and reports page in Manager, such as the ability to send reports with alert emails in PDF format, RSS feed notification, and summary indexing enablement.
+Important: Before enabling actions, be sure to read "Set up alert actions," in this manual.
+That topic discusses the various alert actions at length and provides important information about their setup.
+It also discusses options that are only available via the Searches and reports page in Settings, such as the ability to send reports with alert emails in PDF format, RSS feed notifications, and summary indexing configuration.

 Set up throttling for a per-result alert

-On the Actions step for a per-result alert, you can define its throttling rules.
-You use throttling to reduce the frequency at which an alert is triggered.
+On the alert actions page for a per-result alert, you can define its throttling rules.
+You use throttling to reduce the frequency at which an alert triggers.
 For example, if your alert is being triggered by very similar events approximately 10 times per minute, you can set up throttling rules that cut that frequency down to a much more manageable rate.
-Throttling rules are especially important for per-result alerts, because they are based on real-time searches and are triggered each time they find a matching result.
+Throttling rules are especially important for per-result alerts, because they are based on real-time searches and get triggered each time they find a matching result.

 username=kfrog every 2-3 minutes or so.
 You don't want to get these alerts every few minutes; you'd rather not see alerts for any one